1. Freebies recommendations

 -the "Synth Secrets" series on Sound on Sound for a deep dive into synthesis (someone on r/synthesizers compiled them into one pdf btw)

--"Music Theory for Computer Musicians" by Michael Hewitt (or "Composing Digital Music for Dummies" by Russell Dean Vines if you can't get it)
+-"Music Theory for Computer Musicians" by Michael Hewitt (or "Composing Digital Music for Dummies" by Russell Dean Vines)

 -"Music Theory 101" (and the rest) by Tuberz McGee (or "Open Music Theory" by Hybrid Pedagogy Publishing) as a recap (alternatively, the "Learn music theory in half an hour." video by Andrew Huang)